List of Future GPX Cyber Formula characters: Drivers

 Nicknames include "The Running Stars and Stripes" (design sheets only) and "The High-Tech Cowboy."
 Born on May 1, 1995, his blood type is O. His special skill is rodeo, and his hobbies include sports in general (especially horseback riding).

 He is an American driver who specializes in wild riding.
 In 2016 (11), he joined Strozek at the invitation of his rival Heinel, and in 2019 (beginning of SAGA), he won the 14th championship of his dreams.

 Jovial to the core, he is comical but a playboy and always has a woman with him, but is shunned by Aya and Luisa.
 He often fights with Heinel, but it is never serious because they trust each other.
 He has the longest experience in CF among the current drivers.

 He calls Hayato "Samurai Boy."
-In ZERO, his simple personality is taken advantage of and he falls right into Henri's trap, accusing Hayato of being a dangerous driver who could get others into trouble and even gets into a brawl with Bootsvorz, but after witnessing Hayato's ever-evolving driving style, he reaffirms his ability.
+In ZERO, his simple personality is taken advantage of and he falls right into Henri's trap, accusing Hayato of being a dangerous driver who could get others into trouble and even gets into a brawl with Boutsvorsz, but after witnessing Hayato's ever-evolving driving style, he reaffirms his ability.

 His trunks are decorated with the stars and stripes.
-His family owns a supermarket chain, where one can get Gudelhian's autograph when they earn enough points (not very well received).
+His family owns a supermarket chain, where one can get Guderian's autograph when they earn enough points (not very well received).

 He is modeled after Nigel Mansell, while his name is based on Maurício Gugelmin, a Formula 1 driver at the time.